Will Ecuador lose its World Cup ticket?

 Incriminating allegations: Castillo suffers nervous breakdown during a match

 The Ecuadorians, on the other hand, insist that they can still decide for themselves who is Ecuadorian and who is not.
 Castillo himself is far from unaffected.
-In May, he caused a penalty kick in a league match – and suffered a nervous breakdown: “Change me, I can’t take it anymore,” he shouted desperately and in tears to his coach at SC Barcelona.
+In May, he caused a penalty kick in a match – and suffered a nervous breakdown: “Change me, I can’t take it anymore,” he shouted desperately and in tears to his coach at SC Barcelona.
 “I’m worried about the damage being done to Byron and to us,” Ecuador’s Argentina coach Gustavo Alfaro said now, stressing, “We won the right to play in the World Cup on the pitch.”

 How Fifa will decide is an open question, and it is considered likely that the case will also end up before the International Court of Sport Cas.
 Chile, who would play the World Cup opener against hosts Qatar if they are re-nominated, are hoping to follow a precedent from women’s soccer: in 2019, the national team of Equatorial Guinea was barred from the World Cup for fielding players with fake identity documents in qualifying.